winstxnhdw/fyp-moovita/README.md

 ## Abstract

+> **Warning**: This repository has been archived indefinitely.
+I have no plans to continue maintaining this repository.
+I strongly encourage everyone to port their projects to ROS 2 and avoid Python 2.7 & ROS 1 like the plague.
+Please see [AutoCarROS2](https://github.com/winstxnhdw/AutoCarROS2) instead.

-This project contains the maintained stable variant of the [fyp-moovita](https://github.com/reuben-thomas/fyp-moovita) repository.
+This project contains the stable variant of the [fyp-moovita](https://github.com/reuben-thomas/fyp-moovita) repository.
 A ROS 2 variant with additional functionality can also be found [here](https://github.com/winstxnhdw/AutoCarROS2).
 This project covers the development of a robust non-holonomic autonomous vehicle platform in a simulated environment using ROS and Gazebo 7.1.
 A sense-think-act cycle is implemented to navigate the virtual world, avoiding static and moving objects.
 <br />
 <br />
 <div align="center">